-IND EX 1

 1. SCOPE 2

 2. DEFINITIONS 2

 3. IUTA RESPONSIBILITIES 3

 4. PARTICIPANTS 4

 5. CATEGORIES/AGE GROUPS 4

-6. GENERAL CONDUCT AND SANCTIONS 4
+6. GENERAL CONDUCT AND SANCTIONS 5

-7 .
-ACTS OF WARRANTING SUSPENSION AND PROTEST 6
+7. ACTS OF WARRANTING SUSPENSION AND PROTEST 6

 8. SWIMMING CONDUCT 7

-9. TRANSITION 8
+9. TRANSITION 9

 10. CYCLING CONDUCT 9

 11. RUNNING CONDUCT 13

+12. ACCOMPANIMENT ON THE RACE TRACK 14

-12. IUTA TRIATHLON MODFICATIONS FOR PARA-TRIATHLETES 14
+13. IUTA TRIATHLON MODFICATIONS FOR PARA-TRIATHLETES 15

-12 .1 GENERAL 14

-12

-12 12 ·

-12

-12

-12
+13.

+13. 13.

+13.

+13. ,

+13. 13.

-13. STANDARDIZED/MINIMUM DISTANCES AND TOLERANCES 18
+14 .
+STANDARDIZED/MINIMUM DISTANCES AND TOLERANCES

-14. TIME LIMITS AND BREAKS/RESTARTS 20
+15. TIME LIMITS AND BREAKS/RESTARTS 20

-15. ANTI DOPING POLICY 21
+16. ANTI DOPING POLICY 22

-16. TECHNOLOGY FRAUD 22
+17. TECHNOLOGY FRAUD 23

-17. SUPERVISION AND CONTROL 22
+18. SUPERVISION AND CONTROL 23

-18. MEDICAL SUPPORT 23
+19. MEDICAL SUPPORT 24

-19. AWARDS AND PRIZES 23
+20. AWARDS AND PRIZES 24

-20. SPECIAL RULES FOR THE IUTA WORLD CHAMPIONSHIPS 23
+21. SPECIAL RULES FOR THE IUTA WORLD CHAMPIONSHIPS 24

-21. IUTA WORLD CUP CHALLENGE (IUTA WCC) 24
+22. IUTA WORLD CUP CHALLENGE (IUTA WCC) 25

-22. IUTA LONG DISTANCE CHALLENGE (IUTA LDC) 27
+23. IUTA LONG DISTANCE CHALLENGE (IUTA LDC) 28

-23. ULTRA TRIATHLON WORLD RECORDS
+24. RECOGNITION OF ULTRA TRIATHLON RECORDS 29

-24.
+25. RACE CONTRACTS 29

-25. APPLICATION 28
+26. APPLICATION 29

-1. SCOPE
+1 1.
+SCOPE

-- These rules are adopted by the International Ultra Triathlon Association (IUTA) 2 - and govern the administration of races and events sanctioned by the IUTA.
-3 - These rules are binding on all persons who enter or participate in, or organize 4 - any IUTA event.
-5 - 6 In that rules, the male form is always used for the sake of simplicity.
-The IUTA - explicitly addresses all genders.
-7 - The IUTA makes no implied warranty regarding the degree of safety, which may 8 - or may not result from compliance with these rules.
-9 - Every participant, team member of the participant, race official or race volunteer 10 - should consider all safety issues and make related decisions prudently without 11 - reliance upon these rules.
-12 - Examinations or inspections of equipment at sanctioned events are undertaken 13 - solely to monitor compliance with these rules and do not guarantee or ensure 14 - 15 safety from personal injury or property damage. - 16 The safety of the racing equipment is the sole responsibility of each individual - 17 participant.

-- 18 For any particular event, a race director may request from IUTA a specific - exception or addition to these rules.
-All exceptions or additions to these rules 19 - 20 must be expressly approved in writing by the IUTA Committee and must be - announced to all participants prior to the event.
-21
+These rules are adopted by the International Ultra Triathlon Association (IUTA) and govern the administration of races and events sanctioned by the IUTA.

+4 These rules are binding on all persons who enter or participate in, or organize 5 any IUTA event.

+6 In that rules, the male form is always used for the sake of simplicity.
+The IUTA 7 explicitly addresses all genders.

+8 The IUTA makes no implied warranty regarding the degree of safety, which may 9 or may not result from compliance with these rules.

+10 Every participant, team member of the participant, race official or race volunteer

+- should consider all safety issues and make related decisions prudently without - 12 reliance upon these rules. - 13 Examinations or inspections of equipment at sanctioned events are undertaken - 14 solely to monitor compliance with these rules and do not guarantee or ensure 15 safety from personal injury or property damage. - 15 safety from personal injury or property damage. - 16 The safety of the racing equipment is the sole responsibility of each individual 17 participant. - 18 For any particular event, a race director may request from IUTA a specific - 19 exception or addition to these rules.
+All exceptions or additions to these rules - 20 must be expressly approved in writing by the IUTA Committee and must be - announced to all participants prior to the event.